filed in: Showit

 Then, you add text properties to the text boxes, like post title, post date, page content, featured image, and so on.

-Showit then works their magic and converts your design into a dynamic WordPress post list page and single post page.
+Showit then works their magic and converts your design into a dynamic WordPress blog.

 To create a post, you simply log in to your WordPress account, click on add a post, add your post title, text, and images and click publish!